Whether you are a first-time buyer or an investor, we are here to help.

 Stamp Duty Land Tax

-This will depend on the purchase price of your property.
+This will depend on the purchase price of your property and some other factors.

 Land Registry registration fee